awxe0/awxe-Github-Profile/README.md

 • I recently graduated from Dumlupınar University (Türkiye) in Computer Programming
 • I’m interested in game development, modding, and creative software projects
-• Currently learning and improving myself in C#, AMPL, JavaScript, CSS, Powershell and Unity
+• Currently learning and improving myself in C#, C++, Lua, Java, JavaScript, CSS, Powershell and Unity
 • Passionate about building unique experiences, especially in strategy and roguelite-style games
 • You can contact me from the links and mail in my profile.